 Nowadays, Philadelphia boasts 85 converted apartment buildings (the second-largest number after Chicago’s 91) with 11,266 apartments, following only Chicago (14,167) and New York (18,488).

 Philly experienced its first boom in the 1980s as conversion projects began to rise nationally throughout the latter half of the last century.
 During that decade, 17 buildings were repurposed after just 5 were converted in the 1970s.
 That’s a jump from 632 apartments converted in the 70s to 2,042 in the 80s.
 One of these buildings was a former leather tannery built in 1901 — better known today as Penn’s View Apartments — which still loves its exposed brick-interior walls.

 Following the national trend, the most conversions in the last 70 years in Philly were completed last decade, when 3,765 new apartments were introduced as a result of 30 rehabilitation projects.
 Among them was the history-heavy Brownhill & Kramer Hosiery Mill, which was built in 1905 and is known today as The Chesterman Building.

-Check out a few more of Philadelphia’s converted residential buildings and what they used to be in their former lives:
+Check out a few more of historic Philadelphia’s converted residential buildings and what they used to be in their former lives: